w-A-L-L-e/3dkits/README.md

 wrapbootstrap.com.
 Like said you can also just make your own custom look/feel too using http://getbootstrap.com.
 A more lightweight grid system is this one http://imperavi.com/kube/.

 Anyway back to worky worky here...
 That's all folks!
+Anyway initial clean rewritten version is up now on http://3dkits.be

+Got some stuff todo like add login's and whatnot (checkout devise or sourcery for that).